Fan-out Wafer-level Packaging and CR-8000

 • Integrating the normally independent design processes for the chip and package to optimize FO-WLP design, with its strong interdependencies between the chip and package.

 To work out whether FO-WLP works for your product, or whether you would be better choosing a more established package technology, you want a design flow that allows you to carry out those exhaustive trade-off studies at the conceptual design stage.
-A new generation of integrated chip/package/board co-design tools, makes it possible to optimize FO-WLP designs to a greater degree than ever before, by considering the system-level impact of each design decision.
+A new generation of integrated chip/package/board co-design tools, makes it possible to optimize fan-out wafer-level packaging designs to a greater degree than ever before, by considering the system-level impact of each design decision.

 Zuken’s CR-8000 Design Force offers a new virtual prototyping process to enable investigation into the effects of alternative packaging approaches on functionality, price, size, weight, etc. in the early stages, without investing time into fully defining the design.
 The options can be evaluated collaboratively, with the ability to make trade-offs before committing to detailed design.